imlautaro/imlautaro.com-old/src/content/en/home.md

+---
+title: Lautaro Pereyra
+description: I am an expert in frontend development 💻 with NuxtJS.
+I'm from Buenos Aires, 🇦🇷 Argentina. ✅ Enter to see my projects!
+---

 # Lautaro Pereyra

 Heeey, I'm Lautaro, a 16 years old guy who loves cats 🐱 and programming amazing websites 💻.
 I'm from Buenos Aires, Argentina.